MohitGoel92/Classification/README.md

 Logistic Regression is a type of regression that models the probability of a certain class occuring given other independent variables.
 It uses a logistic or logit function to model a dependent variable.
 It is a very common predictive model because of its high interpretability.

+The diagram below is of a Sigmoid function, which is used for Logistic regression.

+**Note:** Logistic regression is closely related to Linear regression.

 <p align="center"> <img width="600" src= "/Pics/W11.png"> </p>